You and Your Inner Self – A powerful Relationship

 How often do you have a dialog in your head, fighting over a decision, discussing pros and cons, beating yourself up about for a mistake you have apparently made, celebrating your victory, or simply thinking about something?
 Who do you have this conversation we call self-talk with?
 How can you have a relationship with your inner self?
 And how can it be a powerful one?

-So self-talk can become a major opposition once we have a complex thought process about let’s say a decision we have to make.
+So self-talk can become a major opposition when we have a complex thought process about let’s say a decision we have to make.
 For instance it is a decision whether to stop or to continue smoking cigarettes.
 We know at that decision-making stage that cigarettes are bad for us.
 Smoking affects our health, it stinks and cigarettes are expensive, too.
 We reason that there is no true benefit for us at all.
 But our self-talk reasons differently.
 It tells us, that we can’t stop smoking.
 It reminds us on an occasion when we weren’t allowed to smoke or when we have tried to quit before.
 We start remembering how we have felt at that time.
-Soon our reasoning we have made about smoking disappears almost.
+Soon our reasoning we have made about smoking nearly disappears.
 Our mind had created a belief based on previous experiences that we can’t live without smoking cigarettes.
-And this belief seemingly filters all information about smoking whether we are aware of these stimuli or not.
-When aware we might experience a relief when we lit a cigarette or an argument in our mind, when we fight against this belief.
+And this belief seemingly filters all information about smoking whether we are aware of these them or not.
+When aware we might experience a sense of relief once we lit a cigarette after fighting against this belief.

 There is a way to tame your mind though.
 Your relationship to your inner self is as important as any external relationship.
 What do you value in a close friend, partner or a colleague?
 Most people value a genuine interest, being listened to, and others.
 Your inner self is valuing what you value in others too.
 In showing interest and actually listening to your inner voice instead of arguing, you might realize the wealth within your uniqueness.
 You might figure out that there are beliefs that you have outgrown.
 You might find that you behave in certain ways that is not entirely beneficial for your health, your external relationships, or for your job.
 You might realize that you actually have a choice, a choice of reframing limiting-beliefs into empowering ones, a choice of accepting who you are and what you have experienced so far, a choice to love yourself the way you truly are.